rbind/mikmart/content/about.md

 # Me

-I'm a recently graduated statistician from Finland, excited about maths, data science and R. I currently work as a biostatistician in the R&D department at [Orion Corporation](https://www.orion.fi/en).
+I'm a recently graduated statistician from Finland, excited about maths, data science, and R. I currently work as a biostatistician in the R&D department at [Orion Corporation](https://www.orion.fi/en).

 # Site